matty-plumski/MattsResBazSite/content/post/notes for website.md

 - Check netlify.com if changes don't propagate.
 Look for red error messages to see where the mistake is.
 - Use inspect or view page source to see how your, or other webistes, are constructed.
 - Copy and paste code snippets  (e.g. css values)
 - save images directly to local folders used for website.
+Right-click save image as, overwrite (click on existing file, e.g. featured.png), simplify name, take note of file type (jpg, png).
+Make sure it is compatible. file conversion tools available.

 ### Notes